 Habitats & Wildlife

-The trail passes through a wooded wetland, over a stream, and past a grove of holly trees mixed among the oak and pine forest.
+The East Fairhaven School Trail passes through a wooded wetland, over a stream, and past a grove of holly trees mixed among the oak and pine forest.
 During warmer months, a lush thickets of ferns lines the trail’s edges.
 As you walk, stop and read the interpretive signs to learn more about the many habitats that thrive here in the woods.

 With a stream and vernal pools, this property is a magnet for amphibians like frogs and salamanders, which breed in these wet wooded spots in spring.
 Look carefully among the damp logs, rocks, and leaves to see if you can find one of these special creatures!